-There are around 250 different species of springtail in the UK.
-One might easily mistake these tiny critters for insects, but they are not.
-Springtails are a primitive species, and occur in vast numbers in soil, leaf litter and fungi, and hundreds of thousand may be found in one square metre.
-Springtails are unquestionably the most abundant arthropods in the world.
+There are around 250 different species of springtail in the UK, and 6,000 worldwide.
+One might easily mistake these tiny creatures for insects, and they were once referenced as such in past classification systems, but they are now in their own class of animals called Collembola.
+Springtails are a primitive species, and occur in vast numbers in soil, leaf litter and fungi, and thousands may be found in a one square metre area.
+Springtails are unquestionably one of the most abundant arthropods in the world.

 Many thanks to Stewart Bevan from the Facebook group Soil Biodiversity UK for his expert assistance in identifying and reconfirming species.